chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 }
 ```

-Where do we get an instance of `RCTBridge` to pass to the init of the `ReactViewController` and `RCTRootView`?
+Where do we get an instance of `RCTBridge` for the new init of the `ReactViewController` and `RCTRootView`?
 A new
  object, `ReactNativeBridge`, creates a new `RCTBridge` instance and store it as a property.
 The `RCTBridge` instance needs a `RCTBridgeDelegate`.
 Another new object, `ReactNativeBridgeDelegate`, will be the
 delegate of the `RCTBridge`.